devdatalab/rural-data-platform/README.md

 # rural-data-platform
 Agriculture and Rural Development Data Platform (ARDDP) source code.
+The ARDDP was developed with the support of the World Bank.

 The [ARDDP platform is available here](devdatalab.org/rural-data-portal).